amarinjs/sitio/_posts/2019-09-27-Netbrain-basics.md

 Netbrain is an adaptative network automation [platform](https://en.wikipedia.org/wiki/Computing_platform).
 That brings dynamic maps and runbooks to our day to day IT operations.

-With this platform you can reduce:
+With this platform you can reduce metrics such as:
 - Mean time to repair (MTTR)
 - Mean time between failures (MTBF)
+- Mean time to discover a security incident
+- Mean time to contain or mitigate a security incident
+- Automating the provisioning of IT resources

 ## Dynamic Mapping